kazurayam/How_to_let_TestCases_in_a_TestSuite_to_quit_once_a_TestCase_failed/README.md

 if (Advisor.shouldQuit()) return;
 ```

 `com.kazurayam.ks.testsuite.Advisor` is a Custom Groovy class that I developed.
 This is included in the `TestSuiteAdvisor-x.x.x.jar` file.
-A call to `Advisoor.shouldQuit()` would return a Boolean value.
-If one or more preceding Test Cases in a Test Suite haved failed, then `shouldQuit()` will return true.
-Then the test case should quit immediately by the statement `return;`
+A call to `Advisor.shouldQuit()` would return a Boolean value.
+If one or more preceding Test Cases in a Test Suite have failed, then `shouldQuit()` will return true.
+Then the test case should quit immediately by explicitly calling the statement `return;`

+Katalon Studio will ignorantly trigger your Test Cases, and your Test Cases chooses for themselves.
+This allocation of responsibility enables better flexibility.

 #### Test Listener